 top of page

-In my practice, I redraw the language of traditional Anatolian wall carpets through the intrusions of the modern world.
+Redrawing the language of traditional Anatolian wall carpets through the intrusions of the modern world.
 Pastoral scenes are interrupted by tanks, burning vehicles, digital-era icons, and atomic blossoms turning the carpet from a nostalgic ornament into a contemporary surface of memory.
 By preserving and destabilizing the woven aesthetic, I place rural serenity and industrial tension within the same frame.
 These works explore what happens to beauty, threat, and the myth of progress when a familiar textile suddenly hosts an unfamiliar object.

 My name is Berkay Güngörmüş.
 I currently run my own gallery called "The Old Pond" in Berlin, Germany.
 I am a visual artist, and these are some of my most recent works.

-Through my wall rug pieces, I aim to create both contrast and connection.
-Each piece is made as a wall rug, hand-painted in the traditional Eastern European rug style.
+Each piece is created as a wall rug, hand-painted in the visual language of traditional Anatolian and Eastern European textiles.

 Berkay Gungormus